LucianoCanziani/devs/src/pages/blog/how-to-set-the-default-date-to-tomorrow-date-in-javascript.md

 let today = new Date();
 ```

-2. Create a variable called tomorrow and assign the today variable value.
+2. Create a variable called tomorrow and assign him the today variable value.

 ```js
 let tomorrow = new Date(today);